kayahr/signal/README.md

 A `ComputedSignal` computes its value on demand.
 Either when read synchronously and current value is outdated or was not computed yet at all, or immediately when observed and a dependent signal has changed.

-A computed signal can created via the `ComputedSignal` constructor or the `computed` function:
+A computed signal can be created via the `ComputedSignal` constructor or the `computed` function:

 ```typescript
 import { computed, ComputedSignal } from "@kayahr/signal";